The Viniyoga of Mudrā Modular Workshop and Courses

 Together these Modules will initiate and empower the student in the arts of learning to skilfully work with the principles that underpin creating and sustaining a personalised Mudrā practice.
 The outcome will be the ability to independently and intelligently choose, adapt and ultimately self-develop and self-refine our personal Yoga Mudrā Sādhana in the fields of Mudrā practice and Mudrā study theory.

-offers a 2 day workshop opportunity for a student, who has undertaken the the Art of Application of Āsana Modules One to Five, to have an introduction to the primary principles and teachings on the viniyoga of Mudrā practice and Mudrā study theory and how they inspire and guide our personal Yoga practice and study Sādhana, either for personal development or, if relevant, professional skills.
+offers a 2 day workshop opportunity for a student, who has undertaken the Art of Application of Āsana Modules One to Five, to have an introduction to the primary principles and teachings on the Viniyoga of Mudrā practice and Mudrā study theory and how they inspire and guide our personal Yoga practice and study Sādhana, either for personal development or, if relevant, professional skills.

-is a 4 day course module, comprising either a single 4 day Module or two 2 day Modules over 3 months, intended for those students having completed the viniyoga of Mudrā Module One Workshop, to explore the primary principles and teachings on Mudrā practice and Mudrā study theory.
+is a 4 day course module, comprising either a single 4 day Module or two 2 day Modules over 3 months, intended for those students having completed the Viniyoga of Mudrā Module One Workshop, to explore the primary principles and teachings on Mudrā practice and Mudrā study theory.

 The Link between the practice limbs of Āsana, Mudrā, Prāṇāyāma and Dhyānam

-One of the essences of Krishnamacaharya’s and Desikachar’s teaching focused on the developmental and progressive integration of the different aspects of Āsana, Mudrā, Prāṇāyāma and Dhyānam into a single constantly evolving organism.
+One of the hallmarks of Krishnamacaharya’s and Desikachar’s teaching focused on the developmental and progressive integration of the different aspects of Āsana, Mudrā, Prāṇāyāma and Dhyānam into a single constantly evolving organism.
 Thus in honouring the Paramparā it is not possible for me to separate these four practice components into four completely disconnected study topics to be learnt in any random order.

 The way I was taught was that a knowledge of the practice and planning principles within Āsana are necessary to appreciate the practice and planning principles within Mudrā.
 From there a knowledge of the practice and planning principles within Āsana and Mudrā are necessary to appreciate the practice and planning principles within Prāṇāyāma, and so with Āsana, Mudrā and Prāṇāyāma regarding Dhyānam.